Alberta CAEC Test

 Final Notes

-• GED scores remain valid until May 2027 and can be applied to the CAEC
+• GED scores remain valid until May 2027 and can be used for the CAEC test.

 Ready to start preparing?
 Join us!